avinishrao/grafana-playaround/README.md

 2. Open cloned project on VS Code or any compatible IDE
 3. Open terminal on VS code, navigate to the directory with terraform source code for which you want to configure the setup
 4. Before you start the setup, modify the environment variable based on your configuration
-5. Use the following command in the terminal to setup the lambda function connected to the API & SNS.
+5. Use the following command in the terminal to setup the lambda function connected with API & SNS.
    ```sh
    terraform init
    ```